-- Do not generate information on the contents of the working directory: - If the working directory is visible inside Eclipse, inside the project, its contents are by default also mentioned in the project description.
+• Do not generate information on the contents of the working directory:

+If the working directory is visible inside Eclipse, inside the project, its contents are by default also mentioned in the project description.
 As the working directory usually contains only generated files, that can be reproduced later, this behavior is not always desired.
+Its default value is on.